JamieVaughn/vue-blog/docs/posts/lookup_tables.md

 }
 ```

 We've also added a new function called `soundAction`, which can be the composable function that holds the actual business logic code block that should be run upon the event being triggered.
-It can contain any arbitrary logic, and of course different functions can be mapped to different lookup table fields as needed for customizability.
+It can contain any arbitrary logic, and of course different functions can be mapped to different lookup-table fields as needed for customizability.
 In this example, the busines logic just logs the animal sound and populates an image of the animal from a hypothetical animal picture API.

 With this kind of organization (which resembles the formalized Command Pattern), you'll notice there are no if statements and no conventional control flow which means we keep our cyclomatic complexity to a minimum.
 We've pushed all of the logic branching up the UI layer (which is as high as it can go) and we allow the event system itself to pass the information needed to run the correct code block.